 Other Tasks, review Predesign Report for significant opportunities to improve design.
 The design proposal shall include an additive alternate to design replacement of three existing sanitary sewer lift stations.
 The design proposal shall include an additive alternate for the design of a septage receiving station.
 This will not be a public facility.
+Examine the replacement of the chlorine contact basin.
 Coordinate work with City and staff throughout all phases of contract work.
 Perform surveying or other necessary field investigations.
 Provide project support, (including preparation of technical materials), to aid with environmental review, environmental document preparation, permitting, and funding assistance.